zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/configmap-resource.md

      - Sets the NGINX configuration template for an Ingress resource.
      - By default the template is read from the file on the container.
      - `Custom Templates </nginx-ingress-controller/configuration/global-configuration/custom-templates>`_.
+   * - ``virtualserver-template``
+     - Sets the NGINX configuration template for an VirtualServer resource.
+     - By default the template is read from the file on the container.
+     - `Custom Templates </nginx-ingress-controller/configuration/global-configuration/custom-templates>`_.
 ```

 ### Modules